NOTE: In anticipation of publishing a new Dearborn bird checklist, I am posting information on some of the city's more interesting sightings.

 The flurry of reports from Michigan beginning in 2005 and mostly in the Upper Peninsula coincides with a surge of reports of other European birds in this region.
 Between 2004-2006, Common Chaffinch, Eurasian Siskin, and European Greenfinch were all reported from the U.P.
 These birds were likely the result of releases from the same source that founded the population of European Goldfinches in the Chicago area.
 The same importer thought to be responsible for these birds also imported and sold Eurasian Tree Sparrows.
 From what I've been able to ascertain, the releases began sometime after 2000, likely around 2002.
 Thus, I would not be surprised if Michigan records after 2002 or so were derived at least in part from the Chicago-area releases.
 Earlier records (if there are any others besides the Dearborn bird) in Michigan and elsewhere would be attributable to expansion of the core Illinois/Missouri population.
 (You can read much more about European birds in the Midwest on my page regarding this research here.)

 Back to Deaborn.
 Living in an urban area, the observers of the Dearborn bird were, of course, extremely familiar with the House Sparrows that were ubiquitous at their feeders.
+In another rare bird report they completed, they noted the bird at the feeder was so close to their kitchen window that they couldn't use binoculars, so it was seen well.
 Their description seems wholly adequate, including their observations (also shared with me from subsequent sightings) that the Eurasian Tree Sparrow seemed skittish around House Sparrows -- a number of researchers have indicated that Eurasian Tree Sparrows do not compete well and are subordinate to House Sparrows.
 These facts, coupled with the expansion into the Upper Midwest in the 1990s, leads me to conclude that this is a reasonable, valid record for Dearborn.

 A lot of interesting work has been done comparing the North American population of Eurasian Tree Sparrows with the German ancestral birds.
 Here are just a few papers on the history of the North American birds as well as their evolution and differentiation: